 |Main Material||200 x 400D ripstop nylon shell, 200D nylon liner||300D diamond RPET||240D ripstop nylon shell, 200D nylon liner||240D ripstop nylon shell, 200D oxford liner||400D urethane-coated ripstop nylon shell, 200D nylon liner|

 |USCG Classification||Type III||Type III / performance level 70||Type III / performance level 70||Type III||Type III|

 The Layla is a women's specific PFD with an impressive four available sizes.
 It's a full coverage type III jacket with Kapok fiber front panels covered in a 200 x 400D ripstop nylon shell with a 200D nylon liner.

 Overall, we're quite impressed with the construction and durability of the Layla.
-We had no issues with ours, and couldn't find anyone else online complaining about theirs breaking down prematurely either.
+We had no issues with ours and couldn't find anyone else online complaining about theirs breaking down prematurely either.

 We feel like we can't say enough good things about the Astral Layla.
 While there are many "women's specific" PFDs available, none of the ones we tested came close to the comfort and adaptability we found in the Layla.
-For women who've been dying to find a life jacket they're actually willing to wear all day, we believe that the Layla is the answer.
+For those who've been dying to find a life jacket they're actually willing to wear all day, we believe that the Layla is the answer.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More